42Olu/md-tool/README.md

 python3 main.py
 ```

-* if you select an working directory without stored metadata it will initialize metadata files in seperate folders
+* if you select a working directory without stored metadata it will initialize metadata files in seperate folders
 ```
 test-dir/					test-dir/
 ├── t1						├── metadata